darkdiablonet/Nyuu-Obfuscation/README.md

 A small variation of Nyuu was the article Obfuscate.
-Also removed the user agent.
+This fork has the following additional functions:

+- Randomize yenc header filename for every article
+- Randomize date for every article
+- Remove User Agent

 In my opinion, this gives you the greatest possible privacy when posting on Usenet.

 > [!CAUTION]